devAbdulsalam/integral-force/README.md

 ## Contact Us

-For more information or inquiries, feel free to reach out to the team members via email.
+For more information or inquiries, feel free to contact the team members via email: princejosephpj56@gmail.com.

 ---